dalehenrich/MetacelloScriptingApiSpec/README.md

 ####FileTree Repository
 The **FileTree repository** is used to access a collection of file-based Monticello packages that are stored in a directory on your local disk.
+The **FileTree repository** is neutral when it comes to which SCM is used to manage the directory (if any at all).

+Svn, Git, or Mercurial can be used to version the contents of the **FileTree repository** along with any other file-based artifacts that you may want to associate with the code in the repository.

 Here's an example of the structure of a **FileTree repository** (sample/core) with multiple packages (**.pkg** directories):